-Location: Located in Lincoln County, Washington, between Edwall and Sprague, only a 45-minute commute northeast by car to Spokane, Washington.
-Lincoln County lies on the channeled Scablands, also known as the Big Bend Plateau, which is made up of a system of channels eroded into the bedrock by glacial rivers and streams which flow from the northeastern corner of the state.
-It lies between 1,500-2,500 feet above sea level, and the terrain remains quite level throughout.
-The entire area lies in the dry intermontane basin between the Cascades and the Rocky Mountain System, where weather conditions range from arid to semi-arid.
+Location: Located in Lincoln County, Washington, between Edwall and Sprague.
+The property is about 45-minutes northeast by car to Spokane, Washington.
+Lincoln County lies on the channeled Scablands, also known as the Big Bend Plateau, which is made up of a system of channels eroded into the bedrock by glacial rivers and streams which flowed from the northeastern corner of the state.
+It lies between 1,500-2,500 feet in elevation, and the terrain remains quite level throughout.
+The entire area lies in the dry intermountain basin between the Cascade Mountain Range and the Rocky Mountains, where weather conditions range from arid to semi-arid.
 Annual rainfall is between 10-20 inches, which plays a major factor in the area’s agriculture.
 Lincoln County is considered the second-largest producer of wheat in the United States, sometimes producing 25 million bushels per year, using a summer-fallow harvest method.

-Recreation: Plenty of opportunities for game hunting, including moose, elk, deer, wild turkey, pheasants, quail, and doves.
+Recreation: There are plenty of opportunities for game hunting, including moose, elk, deer, wild turkey, pheasants, quail, and doves.
 There have been sightings of owls and blue heron on the property as well.
 Fishing in Rock Creek is also a possibility.

 A Knipe Land North listing.

 - Knipe Land North, LLC